Our Presence in the Manchester Community

 Little Free Library LogoTrinity Church has supported a number of ministries and local organizations over the years which have benefited our immediate community including NESAP (Northeast Social Action Program), Manchester’s National Night Out, and Food bags for Backpacks which provides food on a monthly basis for Manchester Elementary School students who could use a little extra help.
 Our congregation partnered with the town and Manchester Elementary School to install the first Little Free Library in Manchester.

-To learn more about our involvement in the community, see Outreach and Services.
+To learn more about our involvement in the community, see Community Care & Outreach.

 Trinity United Church of Christ Cemetery